 Your Cancer Care Team

 Each individual is unique; each person’s cancer is different.
 You are the expert in your cancer experience.
 Together, you and your healthcare team can work to get the best care for you.
 Knowing who is on your team will make it easier to efficiently manage your treatment and find resources you need.

 Choosing Your Health Care Team for Cancer Treatment

 An important decision you will make about your cancer treatment is choosing a doctor, a team and a cancer center that has the expertise to treat your cancer.

 As you learn about your cancer diagnosis and treatment options, ask your doctor how soon you need to make a treatment decision.
 You may seek a second or even third opinion.
 Being able to talk openly and feel comfortable with your doctor, nurse, social worker, and other office or health care team staff is important.

 Here are some questions to consider asking as you choose your team:

 About your cancer diagnosis:

-- What stage is my cancer?
+- What is the type, subtype, and stage?
 What does that mean?